-Aviation Maintenance Technician (AMT) Program is designed to provide our students to excel in their chosen field as an AMT or as a aircraft service technician.
+Aviation Maintenance Technician (AMT) Program is designed to provide our students with the proper knowledge and skill levels to excel in their chosen field as an AMT or as a aircraft service technician.
 This training prepares our students with the knowledge and skill required to pass the A&P exam administered by the FAA to gain entry level employment in aviation and other maintenance fields as inspectors, installers, parts managers, equipment or service technicians.
 Courses in this program are FAA approved.

 Gainful Employment Disclosures and Consumer Information